0xhmn/NodePrintApplication/README.md

 # NodePrintApplication
-This is a Node.js-based Printing Application for
+This is a Node.js-based Printing Application written for Carlson School of Management

 ### Dependencies
 First, clone the repo, then you need to install all the npm dependencies: